ff13dfly/Anchor/js/README.md

 ### Anchor Location

 Coding with anchor, you need to locate the data on chain.
 There are two ways, almost the same, the most important part is anchor name.
-By the way, as the data is pubilc on-chian, anybody can access the anchor data.
+By the way, as the data is pubilc on-chain, anybody can access the anchor data without limitation.

 ```Javascript
     //just anchor name.
 Anchor.js treated as the latest data of anchor